whoisorioki/whoisorioki/README.md

 * Hello, I am Adrian.
 * I am Software Engineer.
 * I am a work in progress towards ML & AI.
-* C language is like any well-designed tool, it falls easily to the hand and feels good to use.

 ## Passions